 What makes heroin different now is that it is often laced with other opioids, including prescription painkillers, making it more potent.
 Fentanyl, an opioid 100 times more potent than morphine, is often what is used to cut heroin stashes so that dealers can make more money.
 As a result, more people die from an overdose.

 One-third of Americans know someone who was addicted to opioids, is addicted to opioids, or who has died as a result of their opioid use.
 Without appropriate professional treatment, anyone who is addicted to these powerful substances can lose their life at any given moment.
-The only way to prevent death caused by opioid overdose is to get help, such as through medication-assisted treatment (MAT).
+The only way to prevent death caused by opioid overdose is to get help, such as through Suboxone treatment.

 Medication-Assisted Treatment for Opioid Addiction

 There is no one-stop shop on the road to recovery from opioid addiction.
 This disease is notoriously complex, as every single aspect of a person’s life is deeply impacted by the effects of opioid addiction.
 Therefore, the type of care that is provided needs to address emotional, physical, and mental issues so that true healing can begin.
 Fortunately, medication-assisted treatment can do just that.

 Medication-assisted treatment is considered the gold standard of opioid addiction treatment.
 The medications used in this modality are also viewed as “essential medications” for those trying to recover, according to the World Health Organization’s Model List of Essential Medications.

 The therapies that clients participate in while in medication-assisted treatment are evidence-based, meaning that they have proven to be effective in treating the disease of addiction.
 When medications and therapy are combined through medication-assisted treatment, clients are able to begin recovering from their addiction.

 While not the only part of medication-assisted treatment, medication is extremely important for those who want to end their dependency on opioids.